go-sw/ntfs/README.md

-# ntfs
+# winfs

-NTFS library with golang, currently supports only Windows.
+Windows filesystem library with golang, currently supports only Windows.

 Licensed under the [BSD-1-Clause](https://opensource.org/license/bsd-1-clause) license, which does not require attribution for binary distribution.